getsentry/sentry-docs/src/wizard/dotnet/aspnetcore.md

 }
 ```

-You should see the performance of your actions automatically.
+You'll be able to monitor the performance of your actions automatically.
 To add additional spans to it, you can use the API:

 ```csharp
 using Microsoft.AspNetCore.Mvc;